Vietnam.vn - Nền tảng quảng bá Việt Nam

 "It's hard to find an ideal boyfriend in real life.
 Personality differences always create conflicts in relationships," said Wang Xiuting, a 22-year-old female student in Beijing.

 While ordinary people can change their nature, AI technology gives users the ability to customize their virtual boyfriend's personality.
-The app can also learn how to talk to the user and adjust the way they communicate in future conversations.
+The app can also learn how to talk to the user and adjust the way they communicate in subsequent conversations.

 Long working hours in China's urban culture, combined with economic pressures and a lack of job opportunities, have driven more women in cities to virtual dating apps.